When to apply for a Temporary Events Notice

 - a late TEN must be submitted to the local authority no later than 5 working days before the event, excluding the day of application, the day of the event and any bank holidays

-To serve a Temporary Events Notices you will need to submit the following:
+To serve a Temporary Events Notice you need to submit the following:

 - a completed Temporary Events Notices application form